DHS/rat/readme.md

 Rat
 ===

-Rat is a PHP/MySQL boilerplate web app.
+Rat is a PHP/MySQL boilerplate web app built by David Haywood Smith.

 History
 -------